the-overdriven/Dwarf-Fortress-stuff/wisdom.md

    - smiths (armor & weapon): should be one
    - clothier: should be one

+## 👨🏻‍💻 Useful DFHack commands
+- `repeat --name reset-wear-every-week --time 8400 -command [ remove-wear all ]`
+- `repeat --name autonick-every-week --time 8400 -command [ autonick all ]`
+- `repeat --name fix-buckets-every-week --time 8400 -command [ fix/dry-buckets ]`
+- `prioritize ConstructBuilding`
+  will kick your dwarves in the pants and get them to finish constructing all the buildings that are currently ready for construction
+- `showmood` reveals what the possessed dwarf really needs

 ## 🛤️ How to make quantum stockpiles?
 1. Build a mine cart.